Project Overview

 What the facility would include

-- Lithium-ion battery modules housed in prefabricated enclosures (standard utility-scale BESS design)
+- Battery modules housed in prefabricated enclosures (standard utility-scale BESS design)

-- Thermal management / cooling systems (fans, HVAC — these run 24/7)
+- Thermal management / cooling systems (type depends on battery chemistry selected)

 - Fire detection and suppression equipment